russell-archer/DarkModeDemo-UIKit/README.md

 At a basic level, all you need to do to support dark mode is re-build your app with the iOS 13 SDK.
 All UIKit views such as labels, table views and buttons have been updated to automatically render themselves correctly when dark mode is enabled.

-There are likely three main areas where manually review or changes will be necessary:
+There are likely three main areas where manual review or changes will be necessary:

 1. **Static colors**.
 Where your apps uses colors like **UIColor.red** or **UIColor(red: 0, green: 255, blue: 0, alpha: 1)**
 2. **Images**.
 For example, where an image has a white or light-colored border
 3. **Storyboards**.
-For example, color attributes that use non-default values
+For example, color attributes that use non-system or default values

 ___